MarkGzero/PSGadgets/README.md

 ## Project Overview

+This project requires knowledge of `PowerShell`, `MicroPython`, and a bit of `C#` programming languages.

-This project is a proof of concept to demonstrate how to use a FTDI FT232H board to communicate with an ESP32 (ESP32-S3 pictured) board.
+This project is a proof of concept to demonstrate how to use PowerShell with a FTDI FT232H board to interface with various IoT devices, sensors, outputs, and accessories.

-This project requires knowledge of `PowerShell`, `MicroPython`, and `C#` programming languages.

-The FT232H board will be connected to a PC via USB and the ESP32 board will be connected to the FT232H board via serial UART.

-The ESP32 board will be used as an accessory board to handle WiFi/ESP-Now wireless communication with other ESP32 IoT devices.
+Since the FT232H chip does not natively support wireless communication, we'll use an ESP32 board as an accessory board to handle WiFi/ESP-Now communication with peripheral modules and devices.

 ## Objective